grassrootseconomics/org-website/content/Blog/wfp-kitui.md

-Title: Transforming Economies through Community Inclusion Currencies
+Title: Transforming Rural Economies in Kenya: Grassroots Economics and WFP's Game-Changing Approach to Poverty Alleviation
 Author: Will Ruddick
-Date: Feb 22 2023
+Date: March 2 2023
 Slug: wfp-kitui
-Summary:  ‘This pilot explored the strong potential of localized, DLT powered community currencies to complement humanitarian and development assistance programs and build resilience of traditionally excluded people from financial systems.
-I look forward to seeing the continued growth and adoption of such approaches.’ -Sarah Hulbert, WFP Innovation Accelerator
+Summary:  **Talib Mutogi**, the Kitui-East area Chief praised the project, saying, *"Mumo vouchers (CIC) have changed the lives of the people in my community.
+I'm happy to see people meet every week to trade using vouchers, creating trust amongst them.
+I'm grateful for the project and it's my prayer that it continues for the benefit of this community."*

 Tags: WFP, World Food Programme, RCT, Study, Kenya, Food Security